ShrivastavaAkash/shrivastavaakash.github.io/assets/markdowns/my-first-blog.md

 But, all's well that ends well and I think I ended up with a pretty good setup, especially considering the minimal efforts I've put in setting it.

-Well,it's up now and apart from sharing my over exceitement, I also wanted my first blog to be about how I got it all set up.
+Well, it's up now and apart from sharing my over exceitement, I also wanted my first blog to be about how I got it all set up.
 It's quite a minimal setup can be done quickly and for anyone who like this setup and design I welcome you to fork this and start your own.

 ---